 Fast Fashion: Far from your Fantasy

-Sadie Mittendorf, Writer
+Written by: Sadie Mittendorf, Writer

 If you walk into an H&M, Zara, or any other so-called fast fashion company, you will likely see the same thing: cheap designer-style clothing, racks full of the latest fashion trends, and seemingly unending piles of clothes.
 It may seem like a fantasy at first glance, but that fantasy quickly turns into a nightmare after discovering the environmental repercussions of the industry.
 Fast fashion, the industry that quickly produces affordable, trendy, and disposable clothing, is destroying the planet.